 Many states ask that you include the duration of your LLC as a part of your Articles of Organization.
 This simply means that you get to decide how long your LLC lasts.

 For example, if your LLC is going to continue for many years, your duration is “perpetual.”
 If your LLC will only last for a certain amount of time, or until a specific event occurs, your duration is “indefinite.”

-No matter which selection you choose, you need to stay on top of your state’s annual filing requirements.
+No matter which selection you choose when you form your LLC, you need to stay on top of your state’s annual filing requirements.
 Some states require LLCs to file an Annual Report each year, while others have Biennial Reports or reports of other frequencies.
-If you do not file the reports as they are due, the state may dissolve your LLC.
+If you do not file the reports as they are due, the state may dissolve your limited liability company.

 Summing it All Up

 Forming an LLC is one of the first major steps in getting your business on its way!
 Many variables will determine how long it takes to get everything set up and running.
 If you haven’t started yet, now is the best time to start your LLC.